pumpypill/Pumpypill/README.md

 # Pumpy Pills

-Pumpy Pills is a fun and engaging game where you navigate volatile crypto markets.
-Play it live on [GitHub Pages](https://pumpypill.github.io/Pumpypill/).
+Pumpy Pill is a fun and engaging game where you navigate volatile crypto markets.
+Play it live on pumpypill.fun

 ## How to Play
 - Use the SPACEBAR or click to jump.